BrentKellmer/amazon-polly-developer-guide/doc_source/managing-lexicons-console.md

 ## Filtering the Lexicon List Using the Console<a name="managing-lexicons-console-filter"></a>

-The following procedure describes how to filter the lexicons list so that only lexicons of a chosen language are displayed\.
+The following procedure describes how to filter the lexicons list so that only lexicons of a chosen language are displayed\.<a name="filter-and-choose-lexicons"></a>

 **To filter the lexicons listed by language**